Pechi

-Pechi is a 2024 Indian Tamil-language horror film written and directed by Ramachandran B. The film stars Gayathrie, Bala Saravanan, with Preethi Nedumaran and Dev Ramnath in supporting roles.
+Pechi is a 2024 Indian Tamil-language horror film written and directed by Ramachandran B, based on a story by Vaz.
+The film stars Gayathrie, Bala Saravanan, with Preethi Nedumaran and Dev Ramnath in supporting roles.

 Plot

 A couple is seen strolling happily through Aranmanaikaadu, Kollimalai.
 As night begins to fall, they set up camp, and the husband, Ram, ventures out to gather firewood.
 While searching, he comes across a Trishul near a massive tree and attempts to chop off a branch.
 Despite his best efforts, he struggles to axe the branch, but eventually succeeds, only to be surprised by the presence of an iron nail where the branch detached.
 He notices a strange protrusion emerging from within the tree.
 Suddenly, he finds himself unable to speak or call out to his wife, who is sitting at a distance, oblivious to the situation, with her headphones on.
 A wooden witchcraft poppet falls from the tree hole, leaving him horrified and fleeing for his life from an unseen force.
 Meanwhile, the wife becomes petrified when she realizes her husband is missing and spots the witchcraft doll, prompting her to scream as the screen fades to black.

 A few months later, Maari, a forest guard and part-time guide, receives instructions from his boss, Ashok, to escort his friends into the reserved forest, formerly a government-owned coffee plantation.
 As they head towards the forest, Maari's daughter stops the car and hands him a sacred amulet.
 Before entering the forest, they encounter a rugged man driving a pickup, who seems to give them a malevolent stare.
 Eventually, the five friends, Charan, Meena, Sethu, Charu, and Jerry accompanied by Maari, begin their trek.
 Meena grows frustrated with Maari as he continually cautions them to behave properly and avoid disturbing the forest.
 Despite his warnings, they stumble upon a blocked pathway leading to Maayankaadu, a restricted area.
 Ignoring the warning signs, they clear the blockage, prompting Maari to reiterate his concerns.
 The friends become annoyed with Maari and demand an explanation for his behavior.
 Maari explains that the forest has deep-rooted folklore and that the local villagers, who rely on the forest for their livelihood, respect and avoid disturbing the natural balance.